magento/devdocs/_includes/cloud/backup-db.md

     Optionally, you can omit `[--media]` if you have a large number of static files that are already in source control.

-#### To back up your Staging or Production environment database before deploying to those environments:
+#### To back up your Staging or Production environment database before deploying:

 1. Use SSH to log in to the remote server.